15 Things to Know About Johnson Lake, Banff

 With all that talk about the wind, I should also mention that Johnson Lake is one of the few lakes in Banff National Park that you can comfortably swim in.
 You can swim in any of the lakes – technically, but they won’t be enjoyable for more than 10 seconds.

 Johnson Lake isn’t just good for swimming in the summer.
 You can also enjoy the lovely lake in the winter.
 If you time it right, Johnson Lake is one of the best places in Banff to ice skate.
 The key to ideal conditions on Johnson Lake is to hit the lake right after it fully freezes but before it snows again and the snow sits on the lake.
 Like most of the lakes in Banff, the ice skating window is small, but it will be an amazing day if you catch it.
 We suggest you check the ice and ensure it’s safe to skate on first.
+See here for tips on safely skating on wild ice and what lakes are great for ice skating.

-Johnson Lake is a Local’s Favorite
+It’s a Local’s Favorite

 Most of the lakes in Banff are well-frequented by tourists, and for a good reason!
 Moraine Lake, Lake Louise, and Emerald Lake are stunning; everyone knows it.
 Johnson Lake, while beautiful, is not as well known as the other famous lakes in Banff and, therefore, is much quieter than other lakes.
-Few visitors venture to it even though it’s near Lake Minnewanka and Two Jack Lake.
-It’s known as the one place locals can head to right from town, soak in the sun, and go for a leisurely dip or walk.

-Johnson Lake is Close to Lake Minnewanka and Two Jack Lake
+It’s Close to Lake Minnewanka and Two Jack Lake

 Johnson Lake is at the end of Johnson Lake Road, right off Lake Minnewanka Loop Road.
 The turn-off to Johnson Lake is right before Two Jack Lake and Lake Minnewanka, meaning you should stop if you’re heading to either of these lakes.